|

 for a 1 ½ page setup of the characters’ “regular lives,” before the “inciting incident” occurs

 and throws them out of their regular lives.
+Our Muzzles Puzzles are for preschoolers,

 and when put together reveal facts about manatees.
+We’ve already had some success licensing

 Muzzles’ likeness for beachwear, resort wear, mouse pads, umbrellas, etc. Vicky spent six weeks working with one of